joeyespo/sublimetext-console-exec/README.md

 Why?
 ----

+Aside from personal preference of an external debug window in web projects:

+- Sublime leaves your background process running when you quit
+- Rebuilding a project overwrites your running process, leaking processes if you're not careful
-Aside from personal preference of having an external debug window in web, projects, certain runtime environments such as [Pyglet](http://www.pyglet.org/) will not run properly within the integrated console window.
+- Certain environments such as [Pyglet](http://www.pyglet.org/) will not run within the integrated console window

 Usage